siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Challenging_Questions/resources/ReadMe.txt

 						A={1,2,3,4,1,2,3,4} Output =No (Odd array)

 13. SumOfPrimeNumbers.java
 =>	Problem statement - Write a program to return sum of prime numbers

+14. CopyArrayElements.java
+=>	Problem statement - Copy elements from one array to another array
 *****************************************************************************************

 # Package : com.sid.hackerrank